BenGriffiths/pdo-mysqli-pagination/README.md

 ## Named Params in PDO

-When using named params, you simply need to add the array to the options like so:
+When using named params, you simply need to add the array of parameters to the options array, like this:

 ```php